 Building on our strengths

-As arguably Europe's leading Neuroscientist investing low-grade brain tumours, the work of Professor Oliver Hanemann is having a profound impact on the potential for effective drug therapies for patients with this condition.
+As a leading neuroscientist investing low-grade brain tumours, the work of Professor Oliver Hanemann is having a profound impact on the potential for effective drug therapies for brain tumours.
+Currently, there is no cure.

 We need your support